top of page

 1 Timothy: who and when

-The letter is addressed to an individual, not the whole assembly of believers, it deals specifically with issues Timothy is facing in his role leading the church in Ephesus.
+The letter is addressed to an individual, not the whole assembly of believers.
+It deals specifically with issues Timothy is facing in his role leading the church in Ephesus.
 The writer opens by reminding Timothy that his main priority in Ephesus is to instruct certain individuals not to spread false teachings.
-It is not primarily about orderly worship, church structure and responsibilities for all churches.
+It is not primarily about orderly worship, church structure or church responsibilities.

 1 Timothy 1